Signature Private Tour · 13 Days · 12 Nights

 Chefchaouen — The Blue Pearl

-Morocco's most photogenic city, where every wall, staircase, and flowerpot is painted blue — a full day to get truly lost in its dreamlike medina before the day-trippers arrive.
+Morocco's most photogenic city, where every wall, staircase, and flowerpot is painted blue.
+A full afternoon to wander the dreamlike medina before the day-trippers arrive.

-A fortified blue-and-white port city battered by Atlantic winds — UNESCO-listed medina, thriving artisan workshops, fresh seafood, Berber argan oil cooperatives, and epic sunsets.
+A fortified blue-and-white port battered by Atlantic winds.
+UNESCO-listed medina, artisan workshops, Berber argan-oil cooperatives, and the freshest seafood in Morocco.

 Day-by-Day Itinerary